 John Hick (1922—2012)

-John Hick is arguably one of the most important and influential philosophers of religion of the second half of the twentieth century.
+John Hick was arguably one of the most important and influential philosophers of religion of the second half of the twentieth century.
 As a British philosopher in the anglo-analytic tradition, Hick did groundbreaking work in religious epistemology, philosophical theology, and religious pluralism.

 As a young law student, Hick underwent a strong religious experience that led him to accept evangelical Christianity and to change his career direction to theology and philosophy.
 This experience would prove not only life-altering but also important for his subsequent philosophical views.
 Early in his career, Hick argued that Christian faith is based not on propositional evidence but on religious experience.
 He thus defended Christian faith against the evidentialist criticisms of the then dominant logical positivists.
 During this stage Hick also developed his Irenaean “soul-making” theodicy in which he argued that God allows evil and suffering in the world in order to develop humans into virtuous creatures capable of following his will.